falseywinchnet/tomatofft/README.md

 result = numpy.zeros(512, dtype=numpy.csingle)
 for i in range(512):
   result[i] = numpy.sum(d1[i,:]) + 1j * numpy.sum(d2[i,:]) #row order
+#compare the result here to numpy FFT- you'll note that its quite close despite using transposition and addition.
 ```
 And here is some code to compute the FFT according to the tomatoFFT with the minimum in operations.
 Note that the fft twiddle factors here were computed with 256 bits of precision and may not precisely match